funny-cat-happy/joplin-plugin-TimelineRender/README.md

 # Change Log
 ## 1.0.1
 - fix the error of time in different country
 - add the change style chapter to readme.md
+## 1.0.2
+- fixed the problem of time reduction by one day in some countries